Ickaser/MicrowaveLyoModeling/README.md

 [DrWatson](https://juliadynamics.github.io/DrWatson.jl/stable/)
 to make a reproducible scientific project named
 > MicrowaveLyoModeling
+which is the underlying analysis code for a manuscript currently in preparation.

+This project is structured as follows:
+- The lumped capacitance model is implemented in [LyoPronto.jl](https://lyohub.github.io/LyoPronto.jl/dev/).
+- The level set model is implemented in [LevelSetSublimation.jl](https://github.com/Ickaser/LevelSetSublimation.jl), which has LyoPronto.jl as a dependency.
+- This "package", in the `src` folder, implements some historical versions of the lumped capacitance model and the model presented in [Srisuma et al., 2023](https://doi.org/10.1016/j.compchemeng.2023.108318).

 To (locally) reproduce this project, do the following:

-0. Download this code base.
-For this project, the data have been included in the Git repository, although this is not always done.
+1. Download this repository, which includes both the data (mostly in `data/exp_raw`) and the analysis code (mostly in the `scripts` folder).
-1. Open a Julia console in this project directory and do:
+2. Open a Julia console in this project directory and do:
    ```
    julia> using Pkg
    julia> Pkg.add("DrWatson") # install globally, for using `quickactivate`